Kraymer/qifqif/README.rst

 - **Auditing mode:** review your transactions one by one
 - **Quiet mode (no interactive):** for easy integration with scripts
 - **Easy-going workflow:** dealing with large time-consuming files?
-Press ``<Ctrl+C>`` to exit anytime ; on next run, editing will resume right where you left it.
+Press ``<Ctrl+C>`` to exit anytime.
+On next run, editing will resume right where you left it.

 Usage